sebastianangermund/home_service/django_web_server/home_server/README.md

 With DEBUG=True the python web server located in the folder one level up with the name "mock_things" is started with docker-compose automatically.

-Note that the mock-address "http://mock-service:9753" in home_server/things/models only work when running from docker-compose.
+Note that the mock-address "http://mock-service:9753" in home_server/lights/models only work when running from docker-compose.
 This should be chánged to "http://localhost:9753" when running in env.

 ## Initiate thing

-Either in Django admin or trough the API documentet below: Create a things.models.LedLight with empty IP-field and let the state be "-".
+Either in Django admin or trough the API documentet below: Create a lights.models.LedLight with empty IP-field and let the state be "-".
 When you create the LedLight object, an object from analytics.models.LedLightData will be created automatically, with field active=False.
 Also a csv file will be automatically created as home_server/data_files/ledlights/*id*.csv.

 Make sure the mock-service is running by ssh into the web container and curl a response: